msalemor/pf-dev-training/README.md

 ### Python Blocks

-## Comments
+## Observations

-- You can achieve fantastic results with templates.
+- You can achieve fantastic results LLM prompts (templates).
-- For full power, you need to add Python modules.
+- For full power, you need to add Python blocks.
-- Python options do not have to rely on the Promptflow infrastructure.
-For example, you can create a langchain or Semantic Kernel Python code that calls its own connection settings and configuration.
+- Python blocks do not have to rely on the Promptflow infrastructure.
+For example, you can create a langchain or Semantic Kernel Python code that calls their own connection settings and configuration.

 ## Promptflow is suitable for